alfalfascout/NineSquares/README.md

 # NineSquares
-A nine button game where the goal is to activate all the buttons, but each button may also toggle others.
+A nine button puzzle game where the goal is to activate all the buttons.
+Each button may also toggle the other buttons.

 What's already done:

 - The command line script runs as intended.
-- There's a simple javascript/html web app.
+- There's a simple javascript/html web app, live here: http://alfalfascout.com/ninesquares/

-What needs doing:
+What could be done:

-A Mac GUI
+- A Native Mac GUI (Objective-C?
+PyObjC?)
-- Ideally, do this first.
-- The interface should have a "board" of 9 buttons to play the game, a text field to tell the player if they won, and a button to reset the game board.

-A Windows GUI
+- A Native Windows GUI (C# over Python?
+C++ rewrite?)
-- Ideally, do this second.

-What else could be done:

-A Linux GUI
+- A Native Linux GUI (Python, probably)
-- To do when a linux os computer is available